dwhjames/datomisca/doc/getstarted.md

 Attributes and enumerated entites are gathered in a schema representing your entity.

-Let's create our first entity, a `Person` having four attributes:
+Let's create four attributes to represent a `Person`:

 - `name:       SchemaType.string,  Cardinality.one`
 - `home:       SchemaType.string,  Cardinality.one`